$0 Northern Territory Adoption Quick-Start Checklist

 What It Costs

-Legal fees for preparing and filing an NT adoption court application range from approximately $2,000 to $5,000 for a straightforward matter, plus Supreme Court filing fees of approximately $500-$1,000.
+Legal fees for preparing and filing an NT adoption court application are approximately $2,000 to $5,000+ for a straightforward matter.
+Confirm any applicable Local Court filing fees under the current schedule.

 Cases involving contested consent — where a biological parent's consent cannot be obtained and the court must dispense with the requirement — are significantly more complex and more expensive.
 If there is any ambiguity about whether consent will be forthcoming, raise it with your solicitor at the earliest opportunity.

-Initial consultations typically cost $295-$350 per hour.
-An initial one-hour meeting to understand the legal steps, identify any potential complications, and get a fee estimate is money well spent at the early research stage — well before you need to commit to full representation.
+Initial consultations are approximately $295 for a family-law consultation.
+An initial meeting to understand the legal steps, identify any potential complications, and get a fee estimate is money well spent at the early research stage — well before you need to commit to full representation.

-Territory Families manages the adoption assessment and placement process.
+The Department of Children and Families (DCF) manages the adoption assessment and placement process.
 It does not provide legal representation for adoptive families at the court stage.
 The social worker's report is evidence for the court, but the department does not act as your lawyer.

 Some families assume the government manages the legal finalization as part of the overall process.
 It doesn't.
 The legal application is your responsibility and your cost.